 A Short List of Why We Paddle

 The last few weeks of the year always seem to invoke reflection.
 As we close out 2017 it has been another exciting growth year for surfski around the world.
-I love the sport so much and get so much from it, that I remain forever optimistic that over time the rest of the world will catch on.
-The explosion of new boat designs and accessibility combined with amazing races and beautiful surfski destinations is certain to result in continued momentum.
+I love the sport so much, I remain forever optimistic that over time the rest of the world will catch on.
+I’m confident the explosion of new boat designs and accessibility, combined with amazing races and beautiful surfski destinations will continue to entice more paddlers.

 1. A Path to Mastery is Essential to Lasting Fulfillment

 As anyone who has ever sat in a surfski will tell you, surfski paddling is most definitely a journey and a long game.
-This is exactly the beauty of the sport.
+This is the beauty of the sport.
 The dimensions are multiple and the learning on each dimension endless.
-And based on several factors listed below, it is available to anyone.

 If you aren’t currently engaged on at least one if not three or four paths to mastery, I highly recommend this timeless and short read to inspire and motivate you.